geeky01adarsh/geeky01adarsh/README.md

 ### My experiences 💻

-- Currently working as a Software Developer at Sustainiam.
+- Currently working as a Software Developer at ClearTrail.
+- Worked with Sustainiam where I worked on full-stack development, scaling backends, and handled some DevOps part.
 - Worked with IG Techso, as a full stack developer, mostly handling the backend.
 - Technical Content Writer at GeeksforGeeks, articles have over 150k+ views.
 - Mentored around 50 students to get started with coding.